CNES/cars/docs/source/how_to_use_CARS/basic_configuration/input.rst

         +-------------------+---------------------------------------------------------------------------------------------------------------------------------+----------------+---------------+----------+
         | *classification*  | Path to the classification image or dictionary readable by a sensor loader                                                      | string, dict   | None          | No       |
         +-------------------+---------------------------------------------------------------------------------------------------------------------------------+----------------+---------------+----------+

+        In most cases, only the file path is required for each of these parameters and CARS will know how to read each file :

+        .. include-cars-config:: ../../example_configs/how_to_use_CARS/basic_configuration/inputs_sensor_image_intermediate

+        However for each parameter it is possible to set a dictionary with additional parameters on how to read the file.

+        **Advanced configuration**

+        These parameters are described on the tabs below :

         .. tabs::